ynab/ynab-sdk-ruby/docs/CategoriesApi.md

 List categories

-Returns all categories grouped by category group
+Returns all categories grouped by category group.
+Amounts (budgeted, activity, balance, etc.) are specific to the current budget month (UTC).

 ### Parameters